poepperl/rdfier/docu/INPUT_FORMAT.md

 Thus, usually the first column denotes subjects and the subsequent columns denote objects with the respective predicate in the column header.
 The edges (subject, predicate1, object1), (subject, predicate2, object2) and (subject, predicate3, object3) are created from the diagram.

-Some namespaces do not need to be inserted themselves, but are already available.
+Frequently used namespaces are directly available.
 These include:
 |prefix  |namespace                                                               |
 |:---    |:---                                                                    |
 |amt     |http://academic-meta-tool.xyz/vocab#                                    |